BWV Anh.: Second edition of the Bach-Werke-Verzeichnis (1990 and 1998)

-A few exceptions to the principle that compositions weren't renumbered were when a composition from the Anhang could be recovered and/or authenticated as Bach's, so that it deserved a place in the main catalogue, in which case it was given a number above 1080.
+A few exceptions to the principle that compositions were not renumbered were when a composition from the Anhang could be recovered and/or authenticated as Bach's, so that it deserved a place in the main catalogue, in which case it was given a number above 1080.
 So, for example, BWV Anh.
 205 (BWV2) → BWV 1121 (BWV2a, where it is in section 7 as a work for organ).